aeris-consulting/catadioptre/docs/index.md

 ## Changes

+### Version 0.6.5

+Kotlin proxy functions generation:

+- Replaces the types recognized as error.NonExistentClass in Kotlin metadata by the types visible in the Java signature.
+- Improves the support of kotlin.Comparator for which Kotlin metadata does not carry any type argument.

+### Version 0.6.4

+Kotlin proxy functions generation:

+- Fixes the mapping from Kotlin to Java type when it is nullable.
+- Disables the Kotlin annotation processor when no Kotlin environment is present.

+### Version 0.6.3

+Kotlin proxy functions generation:

+- Fixes the infinite loop on types with themselves as type arguments.

+### Version 0.6.2

+Kotlin proxy functions generation:

+- Removes the unexpected annotations from Kotlin proxy functions.

+### Version 0.6.1

+Kotlin proxy functions generation:

+- Fixes the generation of proxy methods for Kotlin properties when the type is implied from assignment.

-### Version 0.6
+### Version 0.6.0

-Better support of the Kotlin functions, keeps the varargs arguments and the Kotlin types (collections, numbers, strings) and adds support for suspend functions.
+- Better support of the Kotlin functions, keeps the varargs arguments and the Kotlin types (collections, numbers, strings) and adds support for suspend functions.

 ## Versions compatibilities